Residents voice frustrations to the Montague City Council about Buttermilk Creek Drain project

 Petsch said he believes the problem with the drain is coming from the northern part of the creek.

-Another resident, James Lawrence said he moved to city in October 2018.
+Another resident, James Lawrence said he moved to the city in October 2018.
 He said he attended the informational meeting Moore’s office had regarding the project to get caught up.

 Having spoken to neighbors not living on the creek, Lawrence said he learned that most of them were not informed about the informational meeting.
 He seemed to feel strongly that these should have been included in the talks since they would be in the assessed area of the project.